 The Amazon Echo universe is expanding again.
-In the face of the emergence of a veritable panacea of smart home speakers from competitors, Amazon is stepping up to the plate and taking on the challenge.
-In September, the company announced a series of new products, including a new Amazon Echo, an Amazon Echo Plus, a brand new device called the Echo Connect, an alarm clock-like device called as the Echo Spot, and Echo buttons geared towards gamers that will sell for $20 a pair.
+In the face of a deep roster of smart home speakers from competitors, Amazon is stepping up to the plate and taking on the challenge.
+In September, the company announced a series of new products including a new Amazon Echo, an Amazon Echo Plus, a brand new device called the Echo Connect, an alarm clock-like device called as the Echo Spot, and Echo buttons geared towards gamers that will sell for $20 a pair.
 Amazon also announced a new Fire TV as well as an Alexa integration with BMW cars coming in 2018.

 Amazon Echo Second Generation

 First up, the new and improved Amazon Echo(read our complete Echo 2017 review for all the details).
 The second-generation smart speaker comes with a dedicated bass tweeter and a rather unfamiliar design.
 About half the size of its older sibling, this new Echo has different shells to choose from, including charcoal, sandstone, heather gray, oak veneer, walnut veneer, and silver — perhaps showing the influence of Google Home and its fabric base.
 At $99, it’s slightly cheaper than the original Echo, which retails at $129.
 Apparently, shaving off some height also meant a lower price tag.
 Amazon says the device features better wake word processing and enhanced noise cancellation.
 (Here’s a complete look at how the Echo and Echo Plus compare.)

 Additionally, Amazon is offering the second-generation Echo in a three-pack, which allows for multi-room audio.
 If you purchase in multiples of three, you’ll save 50 percent, as each device will cost just $50.